 At Pico Island, you will find one of the longest ancient lava tunnels with a natural swimming pool, rare stalactites and stalagmites and many other amazing sights.

-Corvo or "The Black Island of the Azores", is the smallest of the Azores Islands, has only one village and a population of only 400 people.
+Corvo or "The Black Island of the Azores", is the smallest of the Azores Islands, and has only one village and a population of only 400 people.
 Because the community on Corvo is so small, you can really feel and experience the friendliness and warmth that exists on the island.